dudeperf3ct/dudeperf3ct.github.io/_posts/2019-02-08-Federated-Learning-and-Privacy.md

 1. The participants in the training are clients(or devices) and <span class='saddlebrown'>FL server</span> which is cloud-based distributed service.
 Clients announces to the server that they are ready to run <span class='saddlebrown'>FL task</span> for a given <span class='saddlebrown'>FL population</span>.
 An FL population is specified by a globally unique name which identifies the learning problem, or application, which is worked upon.
 An FL task is a specific computation for an FL population, such as training to be performed with given hyperparameters, or evaluation of trained models on local device data.
 Sever selects some number of clients to run FL task.

-2. The server tells the selected devices what computation to run with an FL plan, a data structure that includes a TensorFlow graph and instructions for how to execute it.
+2. The server tells the selected devices what computation to run with an <span class='saddlebrown'>FL plan</span>, a data structure that includes a TensorFlow graph and instructions for how to execute it.
 Once a round is established, the server next sends to each participant the current global model parameters and any other necessary state as an <span class='saddlebrown'>FL checkpoint</span>.

 3. Each participant then performs a local computation based on the global state and its local dataset, and sends an update in the form of an FL checkpoint back to the server.

 4. The server incorporates these ephemeral updates are aggregated using the <span class='saddlebrown'>Federated Averaging algorithm</span> into its global state, and the process repeats until convergence.
 Upon convergence, a trained checkpoint is used to create and deploy a model to clients for inference.

-This is one such example demonstrating end-to-end training in FL with decentralized data.
+This is one such example demonstrating end-to-end training in FL with decentralized data. *We all love end-to-end tasks, don't we?*.

 Here is another application of [next word prediction](https://arxiv.org/pdf/1811.03604.pdf) which we had seen in [RNN](https://dudeperf3ct.github.io/rnn/2019/01/19/Force-of-Recurrent-Neural-Networks/) before, where federation learning can be used.
 Important result obtained is board is neural language model trained using FL demonstrated better performance than a model trained with traditional server-based collection and training.

 # Privacy

-Privacy, the one word which is promised by everyone but delievered by ... (*I will let you complete it*) It's no surprise that with, <span class='blue'>*In Age of Internet, with great promises of personalization comes greater responsibility to privacy*</span>.(Thanks privacy vigilant Uncle Ben)
+Privacy, the one word which is promised by everyone but delievered by ... (*I will let you complete it*) It's no surprise that, <span class='blue'>*In Age of Internet, with great promises of personalization comes greater responsibility to privacy*</span>.(Thanks privacy vigilant Uncle Ben)

 <p align="center">
 <img src='/images/fl/apple.jpg' width="50%"/>